-When writing for the media, Mr John Feneley may be referred to as the NSW Mental Health Commissioner, and the Commissioner on subsequent references.
-In formal circumstances he may be referred to as the Mental Health Commissioner of NSW.
+When writing for the media, Catherine Lourey may be referred to as the NSW Mental Health Commissioner, and the Commissioner on subsequent references.
+In formal circumstances she may be referred to as the Mental Health Commissioner of NSW.

-We can also arrange for expert comment by people living with mental illness.
+We can also arrange for expert comment by people with a lived experience of mental health issues and caring.
 Please call our Media Contact below for more information.

 The Commission is an independent statutory authority established with the purpose of monitoring, reviewing and improving the mental health and wellbeing of the community, guided by people with lived experience of mental health issues and caring, their families and kinship groups.